SumoLogic/cloud-siem-content-catalog/rules/MATCH-S00865.md

 # [Rules](README.md): Potential Docker Escape via Command Line

 ## Description
-A command line value of {{commandLine}} was executed on {{device_hostname}} - this rule looks for whether the raw Docker socket was used for container creation as well as a bind mount of /hostfs which could facilitate a container escape and allow command execuiton on the Docker host.
+This rule looks for whether the raw Docker socket was used for container creation as well as a bind mount of /hostfs which could facilitate a container escape and allow command execuiton on the Docker host.

 ## Additional Details
 |Detail|Value|